jesseopdenbrouw/thuas-riscv/boards/de10-lite/README.md

 Please complete the following steps:

-* Copy all design VHDL files, except the DE0-CV top level file, into this directory.
+* Copy all design VHDL files, including the testbenc files, except the DE0-CV top level file, into this directory.

 * Start Quartus by clicking on the QPF-file.